 Your application must always include a project description.
-You must use the DFF project description template, which is available at DFF's website.
-The project description must not exceed the maximum number of pages (excluding references/bibliography) as outlined under each funding instrument - no matter whether the description includes figures or not.
-You must use the font Times New Roman, font size 12, at least 2 cm margin on the left, right, top and bottom, and line spacing of 1.5.
+It is recommended to use the DFF project description template, which be found at the DFF website.
+The project description must not exceed the maximum number of pages and characters (excluding references/bibliography) as outlined under the funding instrument - no matter whether the description includes figures or not.
+The specified number of characters under the instrument includes line spacing, figure captions, formulas etc. You must use the font Times New Roman, font size 12, at least 2 cm margin on the left, right, top and bottom, and line spacing of 1.5.
 DFF's project description template meets these requirements.
-In tables and figure texts, font size 10 and line spacing 1.0 may be used.
+In tables and figure captions, font size 10 and line spacing 1.0 must be used.